chrisschnaars/tone-galaxy/readme.md

 # Bubble Galaxy
 Bubble Galaxy is a generative sound experience.
-In Bubble Galaxy, each Bubble is on a mission to separate itself from most of the other Bubbles.
+In Bubble Galaxy, each Bubble (which can take the form of ellipses, rectangles, and triangles) is on a mission to separate itself from most of the other Bubbles.
 At the same time, Bubbles are seeking out a subset of other Bubbles (controlled by you!).

 Bubbles make sounds when they get within a predefined distance relative to the size of your web browser.
 This means that each moment of Bubble Galaxy is likely a completely unique sound experience.